 "There's nothing more demoralizing than a leader who can't clearly articulate why we're doing what we're doing." --James Kouzes and Barry Posner

 Leaders have vision.
 They share a dream and direction that other people want to share and follow.
 The leadership vision goes beyond your written organizational mission statement and your vision statement.
-The vision of leadership permeates the workplace and is manifested in the actions, beliefs, values and goals of your organizations leaders.
+The vision of leadership permeates the workplace and is manifested in the actions, beliefs, values and goals of your organization’s leaders.

 The ReCellular Leadership Vision

 ReCellular, Inc. is a mid-sized company that refurbishes, repairs and resells wireless phones and other electronic devices.
 Not only does the company keep millions of pounds of these devices out of landfills, they make thousands of products available for re-use.
-In recent years, a major source of the products recycled is charitable and donation partners who receive funds for their missions of service in return.
-(These partners include the March of Dimes and the International Myeloma Foundation.)

 Now, if you are an environmentally-committed person and care about the millions of electronic devices that can potentially reside in landfills, this leadership vision is most appealing.
 Additionally, the opportunity to serve many charitable and environmental causes while working simultaneously appeals to another group of vision, mission-driven people.
 The ReCellular leadership vision is powerful.